Franciscan friary, Guča Gora

 The Guča Gora Monastery is a Roman Catholic Franciscan monastery in a small village Guča Gora east of Travnik in Bosnia and Herzegovina.
 In the mid-19th century Bosnian Franciscans decided to build the monastery in the area of Travnik.
 On May 30, 1859, the General Minister of the Franciscan Order issued the decree establishing the Guča Gora Monastery.

-The monastery was damaged and vandalised by mujahideen fighters in June 1993.
+The monastery was damaged and vandalised by Bosnian mujahideen fighters during the Bosnian War in June 1993.